teeks99/ctk-dns/README.md

 The `update.bash` script will download the latest version of the blacklist and convert it to the format used by dnsmasq.
 This can be run from a cron job, possibly monthly.

 Once this is setup, the DHCP server that serves DNS can be set to point to this machine.
 To enable this, the machine should have a static address set, including its own DNS addresss.
 The dnsmasq server config has google's dns servers hard-coded into it, but if the network dns settings are used it will become cirricular and possibly have difficulting performing updates.
+If any DHCP addresses are in use in the machine, edit the /etc/dhcp/dhclient.conf file to add `supersede domain-name-servers 8.8.8.8, 8.8.4.4;` or similar and uninstall resolvconf (esp. on ubuntu).